zqmuser/AutoVer-cpp/README.md

    It will give you a (y/n) check to continue.
    It is easily removed later, if you change your mind.
    If you want to start using AutoVer-cpp type "y"
+   It will look for a version control system (VCS) and offer optional VCS support.
 5. The initialization will set the version at 0.0.1
    If you want to start a higer version number, type
 ```bash